theasci/jasminejsx/README.md

     npm install
     ```
 1. Create a spec directory for your `*Spec.jsx` files.
 1. Create a custom `run.jsx` that will bootstrap your testing environment.
-This can be run directly in the InDesign Scripts Panel
+This can be run directly in the InDesign Scripts Panel.
     ```js
     var rootPath = new File($.fileName).parent;
     var loggerPath = rootPath+'/logs/myTest.log'; //custom log path